jorge-borbinha/Patient-specific_voxel_phantom_generation/README.md

     * The is a variety of open surce and proprietary software for segmentation of medical images and generation of labelmaps in `.nrrd` format.
 The authors recommend the open source software [3D slicer](https://www.slicer.org/), particularly to new users, because it is powerful, user friendly and easy to use.
 However, many other softwares may be employed for this purpose, e.g. Image-J, ITK-Snap, MD.ai.
     * Default name: `phantom_labelmap.nrrd`

-Axial slice of an example `.nrrd` segmented phantom labelmap.
+Example axial slice of a `.nrrd` segmented phantom labelmap:

 <img src="images/phantom_labelmap_axial_slice.png" alt="Example axial slice of a segmented phantom labelmap." width="300" />